 Action Item 2: Become involved in a Makerspace Intergenerational Collaboration at Ridgewood High School.

-Status: Volunteer Fair included over 40 organizations and attracted 250+ potential volunteers.
+In collaboration with Ridgewood Public Library hosted Volunteer Fair March 2017 including over 40 organizations and attracting 250+ potential volunteers.

 Homeowners and Homebound